ANNIKA HORNE: FILMMAKER AND MUSICIAN

 The Vanishing Point

-The Vanishing Point is a documentary series about the impact of funding cuts to the institution of American science.
-The first episode of this series will premiere theatrically at New York's IFC Center as part of Short Attention Span Cinema, which has also featured the New York Times Op-Docs and The Moth Radio Hour, starting April 24.
+The Vanishing Point is a documentary series about funding cuts to American science.
+The first episode of this series played theatrically at New York's IFC Center as part of Short Attention Span Cinema, which has also featured the New York Times Op-Docs and The Moth Radio Hour.

 The episode "NASA v.
-DOGE" will also be available to watch on Crafty Short Films starting April 16.
+DOGE" is also available to watch on Crafty Short Films.